The First Step Is Just a Conversation.

 This visit offers insight into how the day flows, how classrooms are structured, and how space and support work together to help students stay regulated, engaged, and connected.

-Students are invited separately to spend time in the classroom, typically over one to three days.
+Students are invited to spend time in the classroom and to experience our social skills program.

 During this experience, students participate alongside peers so staff can observe engagement, regulation, and social interaction in a natural setting.
 This step helps ensure the environment feels supportive and appropriate before moving forward.